 That the extent of financial globalization in the EMEs is both qualitatively and quantitatively different from the other country groups can be established with the help of the de jure and de facto measures as well as the temporal evolution of capital flows to the EMEs (Section IV).
 De jure measures are based on the traditional measures of legal restrictions.
 They calibrate the degree of financial globalization with the help of the degree of controls on cross-border capital movements and those on foreign exchange transactions.
 These measures have several limitations and are therefore not regarded as accurate.
-Conversely, de facto measures of global integration are quantity based and are calibrated from the actual capital flows.
-Quantity-based measures of financial integration can also be price-based measures and those based on saving-investment correlations.
+Conversely, de facto measures of global integration can also be price-based measures and those based on saving-investment correlations.
 This genre of measures is regarded as relatively superior measures of a country's de facto integration with global financial markets.